IBM/image-preprocessing-for-deep-learning-models/README.md

 # Multi Class Image Classification of Yoga postures using Watson Studio and Deep Learning as a Service

 Computer vision usability is on the rise these days and there could be scenarios where a machine has to classify images based on their class to aid the decision making process.
-In this pattern, we will demonstrate a methodology to do multi class classification (with around 4 classes) using Watson Studio.
-We will be using yoga postures data to identify the class given an image.
-This methodology can be applied to any domain and dataset which requires multiple classes of images to be classified accurately which can be extended for further analysis.
-Some of the advantages of computer vision are reliability, accuracy, cost reduction, wide range of use and simpler processes.
-We will demonstrate how to use Python scripts & drag n drop GUI for achieving the objective.
+In this tutorial, we will demonstrate a methodology to do preprocessing of the images to remove unnecessary information and help the model to learn the features of the images effectively thereby enhancing the accuracy.
+THis tutorial has to be used in conjunction with the code pattern listed towards the end to experiment different steps in preprocessing and their impact on the outcome which is prediction accuracy of image classification.

 ## Introduction
 The purpose of this tutorial is to discuss a few methods to preprocess the images before it is ingested into model building process.
 This includes resizing the images, creating the pixel arrays of images and pickling the data, removing background noise from the images et'al.